-Finally, note that the Court can consolidate multiple petitions--each with its own docket number--under one U.S. cite.
+Finally, note that the Court can consolidate multiple petitions-each with its own docket number-under one U.S. cite.
 If you are interested in only the first (lead) case, use the database organized by Supreme Court citation.
-If you are interested in all the cases consolidated under one cite, select the data grouping 'organize by docket,' which is found at the end of the analysis panel.
+If you are interested in all the cases consolidated under one cite, select the data grouping 'organize by docket, which is found at the end of the analysis panel.

-Note that for the heritage the cases (pre-1946 term) I only provide the lead case/docket number.
-This was done to avoid excessive duplication of cases.
-Multiple docket numbers under a single case citation almost always contain the same issue as the lead case.
+Note that for the heritage cases (pre-1946 term) I only provide the lead case/docket number.
+This was done to avoid excesive duplication of cases.
+Multiple docket numbers under a single case citation almost always contain the same issue as the lead case and differ only in the parties to the case and its origin and source (qv.).

-- End of Content for Variable 10.
+- End of Content for Variable 11.
 Docket Number -

-11 Case Name
+12 Case Name